-The coach containing the health clinic was renamed the Roche Health Clinic in 1995 in recognition of the company’s contribution, and it has been proudly sporting this name proudly ever since.
-In 1995 a further two coaches were added to Phelophepa, and a year later it reached its present length of 16 coaches.
+The coach containing the health clinic was renamed the Roche Health Clinic in 1995 in recognition of the company’s contribution, and it has been proudly sporting this name ever since.
+In 1995 two additional coaches were added to Phelophepa, and a year later it reached its present length of 16 coaches.

 In 2001 Roche offered to play an even more prominent role in the project.
 As a result, the company now bears full responsibility for the Roche Health Clinic: for ensuring its continuing operation, for paying the salaries of its staff, for maintaining the equipment and for providing educational and training materials.

 Roche also finances a vehicle that the health clinic staff can use while the train is at a station, to visit surrounding villages and schools.
 The unit also features an emergency room equipped with state-of-the-art diagnostic tools - ranging from a cardiac monitor to a defibrillator, to intravenous therapy apparatus and an adjustable Trendelenburg bed.

 It conducts screenings for cancer, diabetes, and hypertension, with pap smears for women and prostate checks for men.
 The screening itself is backed by a comprehensive programme of education and outreach.
 Wherever it travels across the country, the Phelophepa brings more than the promise of Good, Clean Health … it brings hope and healing to those who need it most...delivering the promise to the patients.

 - Has 18 coaches, is over 780 metres in length and weighs over 1,350 tonnes